Nasrollah Hekmat

-Nasrollah Hekmat (born 1957) is an Iranian philosopher and Professor of philosophy at the Shahid Beheshti University.
+Nasrollah Hekmat is an Iranian philosopher and Professor of Philosophy at the Shahid Beheshti University.

-He first went to hawza and get the highest degree of Islamic studies.
-But in 1980 he came out from hawza and began to study philosophy.
-Finally in 1994 Hekmat got his PhD in Western Philosophy.
+He first went to hawza and got the highest degree of Islamic studies.
+But in 1980, he came out from hawza and began to study philosophy.
+Finally, in 1994 Hekmat got his Ph.D. in Western Philosophy.

 Nasrollah Hekmat's philosophy is Influenced by some Iranian and European philosophers like Avicena, Farabi, Sohrevardi, Ibn Arabi, Max Scheler and Kant.

-Some of his obvious point of his philosophy are "the critic of logical thinking", "gnostisist philosophy" and existentialism.
+Some of the obvious point of his philosophy is "the critic of logical thinking", "gnostisist philosophy" and existentialism.